Medicare Supplement plans may help you save money on costs that Original Medicare doesn’t pay, like deductibles, copays and coinsurance.

-In most states, policies are standardized into plans named A-N. All plans cover basic benefits, but each plan covers a set of additional benefits to make it unique.
+In most states, policies are standardized into plans named A-N. All plans cover the same basic benefits, but each plan offers a set of additional benefits to make it unique.

 For example: one plan might cover skilled nursing facilities but not the Part B deductible.
 Another plan may cover the Part B deductible but not Part B excess charges.

 Also, some plans may charge higher premiums with lower out-of-pocket costs.
 Other plans may offer lower premiums but higher out-of-pocket costs.